-(21) "Regulated Air Pollutant" as used in this Division means:
+(24) "Regulated Air Pollutant" as used in this Division means:

-(a) Any pollutant listed under OAR 340-200-0400 or 340-244-0230; or
+(a) Any pollutant listed under OAR 340-244-0040; or

 (b) Any pollutant that is subject to a standard promulgated pursuant to Section 129 of the Act.

-(22) "Section 112(n)" means that subsection of the FCAA that includes requirements for the EPA to conduct studies on the hazards to public health prior to developing emissions standards for specified categories of hazardous air pollutant emission sources.
+(25) "Section 112(n)" means that subsection of the FCAA that includes requirements for the EPA to conduct studies on the hazards to public health prior to developing emissions standards for specified categories of hazardous air pollutant emission sources.